 - Spatial Locality refers to the use of data elements within relatively close storage locations e.g. scan arrays in increasing order, matrices by row.
-It involves mechanisms such as memory prefetching and access granularity - Temporal Locality refers to the reuse of specific data within a relatively small time duration, and, as consequence, exploit lower levels of the memory hierarchy (caches) Heavily used memory locations can be accessed more quickly.
+It involves mechanisms such as memory prefetching and access granularity - Temporal Locality refers to the reuse of specific data within a relatively small time duration, and, as consequence, exploit lower levels of the memory hierarchy (caches), e.g. multiple sparse accesses